SilvioAmaral/TournmeUI/README.md

 # Tournme
-front-end for Tournme in angular2 and typescript
+Front-end application for Tournme in angular2 and typescript